-The Programs of Strategic Emphasis exist as one of several tools for aligning curriculum and the degree production goals of the State University System with the economic and workforce needs of Florida.
+Programs of Strategic Emphasis are one of several tools for aligning the degree production goals of the State University System with the economic and workforce needs of Florida.
+The list helps to provide highly qualified talent to support Florida's most critical workforce shortages and is a valuable resource to help students select a major that will ensure a positive return on investment for the time and money spent to earn a degree.
 Additionally, the Programs of Strategic Emphasis are a component of Performance Based Funding.

-In January 2023, the Board of Governors directed Board staff to develop a more targeted and workforce-driven list for the 2023 update of the Programs of Strategic Emphasis.
-In response to this guidance, staff completed a comprehensive review and revision of the prior methodology to better address Florida's workforce needs.
-During the spring of 2023, Board staff met with key stakeholders to obtain feedback and recommendations regarding methodology and data sources.
+In 2021 and 2022, the legislature amended section 1001.706, Florida Statutes, requiring that the Programs of Strategic Emphasis list be reviewed every three years, use specific data sources, and follow a methodology similar to the one used by the Credentials Review Committee.
+To implement these changes, Board staff requested feedback from the Board in January 2023.
+During this meeting, the Board provided guidance that a more targeted and workforce-driven list would be appropriate for the Programs of Strategic Emphasis.
+In response to this guidance, staff completed a comprehensive review and revision of the prior methodology to address Florida's workforce needs using a more refined approach.
+During the spring and summer of 2023, Board staff met with key stakeholders to obtain feedback and recommendations regarding methodology and data sources.

 The process for identifying Programs of Strategic Emphasis in 2023 differs significantly from that in 2019 and 2020.
 Previously, Board staff primarily utilized a qualitative approach and supplemented those findings with a gap analysis to quantitatively identify workforce needs.
-The prior approach focused on academic programs at the bachelor's degree level and automatically applied to all programs at the graduate level.
-For this iteration, Board staff focused on reviewing Florida workforce demand data, looking at occupations based on the degree level required to enter each occupation.
-Staff also reviewed projected demand and growth for all Florida occupations and conducted a supply/demand gap analysis to identify occupations across the state requiring a bachelor's degree or higher with substantial annual gaps in the talent supply.
-The list was further narrowed at the baccalaureate level to include occupations that met or exceeded a \$40,000 wage threshold, consistent with the Board's 2025 Strategic Plan Goal to have 80% of bachelor's degree graduates employed making a \$40,000 or higher.
-After identifying the initial list of occupations, Board staff matched these to academic programs using the CIP-SOC crosswalk developed in conjunction with the Florida Department of Education, Board staff, the Governor's REACH Office, and other partners.
-Board staff then reviewed the list of academic programs aligned with these occupations and focused the list by removing programs that were duplicative or unrelated to the mission of the System.
-In addition, staff included a small number of programs based on stakeholder input and other sources of data to inform the process.
+The prior process focused on academic programs at the bachelor's degree level and automatically applied to all programs at the graduate level.
+For this iteration, Board staff used a three-phase approach outlined in Exhibit 1 below.
+Each phase is described in depth in the next section of the document.

+Exhibit 1 - Phases of Programs of Strategic Emphasis Methodology substantial annual gaps in the talent supply.
+The list was further narrowed at the baccalaureate level to only include occupations that met or exceeded a \$40,000 starting wage threshold, consistent with the Board's 2025 Strategic Plan Goal to have 80% of bachelor's degree graduates employed and earning \$40,000 or more per year.
+After identifying the initial list of occupations, Board staff matched them to academic programs using the Classification of Instructional Programs (CIP) - Standard Occupational Classification (SOC) crosswalk developed in conjunction with the Florida Department of Education, Board staff, the Governor's REACH Office, and other partners.